groupdocs-assembly-cloud/docs/content/assembly/getting-started/product-overview.md

 ## Security Compliance

-Assembly Cloud API fully complies with the industry security standards: data transmission is carried out under the [OAuth 2.0](https://en.wikipedia.org/wiki/OAuth) protocol that excludes the possibility of snatching information by third parties.
+GroupDocs Assembly Cloud API fully complies with the industry security standards: data transmission is carried out under the JWT authentication that excludes the possibility of snatching information by third parties.
 For this purpose, you must acquire an ***App SID*** and ***App KEY*** identifiers to authenticate API requests before being able to use the Reporting Engine functionality.

 Have a look at the ["Authenticating API Requests"](https://wiki.groupdocs.cloud/gdtotalcloud/getting-started/overview-rest-api/authenticating-api-requests/) article to gain a better understanding of the underlying security layer.